SteVEX-HG/WRIT2E-documentation-assignement/initial-draft.md

 <ul>

 There are two types of directories.
-An <strong style="font-weight: 900;">absolute directory</strong> gives the full location of the directory.
+An **absolute directory** gives the full location of the directory.
 It always starts with a **root directory**, namely a drive of your computer, such as `C:\` representing the `C` drive.
 Since an absolute directory contains the full location, you can `cd` to an absolute directory no matter your current directory.
 The exception is that you can't `cd` to a directory that is located on another root directory (drive).
 Instead, you must switch the root directory first by directly typing it out.
 For example:

 <img src=".\images\root-directory.png" style="width: 400px">